What is Minimum Essential Coverage (MEC)?

 Full List of Minimum Essential Coverage (MEC) From IRS

 |Coverage Type||Qualifies As Minimum Essential Coverage||Doesn’t Qualify As Minimum Essential Coverage|

 *In Notice 2014-10, the IRS announced relief from the individual shared responsibility payment for months in 2014 in which individuals are covered under one of these programs.
 See the instructions for Form 8965, Health Coverage Exemptions, for information on how to claim an exemption for one of these programs on your income tax return.

-Not sure if your plan will help you avoid the fee?
-Simply ask your insurer whether or not your plan is “ACA compliant” or counts as “minimum essential coverage”.
+If you are not sure if your plan will help you avoid the fee, ask your insurer whether or not your plan is “ACA compliant” or counts as “minimum essential coverage.”
 You can also check the Minimum Essential Coverage (MEC) guidelines for more information.

 What If I Don’t Have Minimum Essential Coverage?

 If you don’t have minimum essential coverage for most of 2014 and beyond, and don’t obtain an exemption, you’ll pay a shared responsibility fee for each month you are without minimum essential coverage each year.
 This is true even if you have coverage that doesn’t count as minimum essential coverage, like short-term health insurance.
 Learn more about ObamaCare’s individual mandate here.